ttbagroup/ttbagroup.com/_posts/2018-01-19-your-filename.md

 tilda: true
 transparent: true
 inverse: false
 title: 6 TIPS ON HOW TO SURVIVE THE NEW FACEBOOK ALGORITHM UPDATE!
-AND EXCEL AT IT!
 permalink: /en/6-tips-how-to-survive-new-facebook-algorithm-update/
 date: '2018-19-01'
 author: Kosta